SPAIN 2020: INTERPRETER TRAINING

 Dr. Susana San Cristobal joined our Spain program in 2016 as a guest lecturer.
 Since then she has come on board as a full partner in our Interpreter Training Program.
 Her knowledge of the Spanish legal system and ability to actively engage students is unparalleled.

-Spanish Civil Law vs US Common Law”
+Civil Law vs US Common Law”

-Courses Include 25 hours of Training
+Courses Include 20 hours of intense interpreter training

 Spanish Civil Law vs US Common Law (4 hours)